American Express, which has suffered

 advertisements in national newspapers, including The Wall

-Street Journal, The New York Times
+Street Journal, The New York Times, and USA Today.

 Television advertising includes spots on CBS, FOX, NBC, and the